- Open Access

 Women were 74.1% of the workforce in 2001, and this increased to 76.5% by 2017.
 Their representation rose in direct patient care, healthcare practitioners, and physicians between 2001 and 2017.
 The percentage of non-Hispanic Whites working in healthcare declined, as did the number of native-born workers.
 Latinos and Asians, along with naturalized citizens, grew their workforce share, while Black workers saw their employment share decline after 2008, only to rebound by 2017.

 Workers aged 50–59 and 60 years or older increased their share between 2001 and 2017, as did workers aged 18–34.
 The percentage of workers with higher education credentials increased significantly.
 Women exhibited higher levels of educational attainment by 2017.
 The proportion of the health workforce located in the four healthcare industries was relatively stable.
 However, women saw job declines in hospitals, while their share of employment in ambulatory and the "other" categories grew between 2001 and 2017.
-The percentage of female workers reporting working 35 to 40 or 41 to 50 h a week increased between 2001 and 2017.
-Among all workers, the percentage working 51 h or more declined.
+The percentage of female workers reporting working 35 to 40 or 41 to 50 hours a week increased between 2001 and 2017.
+Among all workers, the percentage working 51 hours or more declined.

 Median wage results